-In addition, the LIHEAP Energy Burden Evaluation Study (2005) examined two other performance indicators - the benefit targeting index and the burden reduction targeting index.
-The study furnished baseline measures for these indicators and discussed the value and challenges of including those benefit and burden reduction targeting indicators in the performance plan for LIHEAP.
-These indexes were updated for FY 2005 and FY 2010 using the 2005 and 2009 RECS.
+In addition, the LIHEAP Energy Burden Evaluation Study (2005) examined two other performance indicators - the benefit-targeting index and the burden-reduction targeting index.
+The study furnished baseline measures for these indicators and discussed the value and challenges of including those benefit and burden-reduction targeting indicators in the performance plan for LIHEAP.
+These indexes were updated for FY 2005, FY 2010, and FY 2015 using the 2005 RECS, 2009 RECS, and 2015 RECS, respectively.